chphipps/geekwise/resource-links.md

-## RESOURCE LINKS
+# RESOURCE LINKS
+## Learn Code Concepts Online
-Here is a list of amazingly helpful places to go online to learn more.
+Here is a list of amazingly helpful places to go online to learn more code suff.

 <ul>
     <li><a href="http://w3schools.com" target="_blank">W3 Schools</a></li>